Skip to main content

 Note: For T-Mobile 10DLC surcharges, please see carrier surcharges.

 • Non-Use: A $250 non-use fee to ensure campaigns provisioned in their A2P platform are active and in use.
-This fee will be charged at the campaign level for any campaigns that do not have at least one telephone number added to them in a rolling two-month (60-day) window and could possibly be recurring.
+This fee will be charged at the campaign level for any campaigns that don't have at least one telephone number added to them in a rolling two-month (60-day) window and could possibly be recurring.
 See our announcement for more information.

 • T-Mobile NNID Registration: A $2,000 one-time fee for customers who choose to utilize a custom NNID.
 This doesn't apply to most Bandwidth customers.